vubiostat/OneDrive2R/README.md

 # OneDrive2R

-Load shared data directly from OneDrive to R.
+Load shared or owned data directly from OneDrive into R memory.

 This is not published to CRAN at present.
 To install please use: